Beacon Oil: Acquisition by Standard Oil

 On January 9, 1929, Leonard announced that Beacon would be acquired by Standard Oil Company of New Jersey.
 On March 25, 1930, the company's name was changed to Colonial Beacon to more closely identify it with its two brands.
 That December, president R. B. Kahle was elected vice president of Standard Oil's shipping subsidiary and was succeeded by A. Clarke Bedford.
 From 1932 to 1933, Colonial Beacon sponsored the NBC Blue Network's Five-Star Theater, which featured the Marx Brothers' Flywheel, Shyster, and Flywheel.
 In 1935, Colonial Beacon entered the oil burner business by purchasing Arthur H. Ballard Inc. On December 31, 1947, Standard Oil took over the business and assets of Colonial Beacon, but continued to use the Colonial Beacon name for marketing purposes in New England and New York until the 1950s.
 The Everett refinery was closed down in 1965 as it had become unprofitable.

+Fleet

+Beacon Oil also operated a fleet of oil tankers to maintain their operations.
+Each ship was transferred to the Standard Oil Company of New Jersey when the company was acquired.